 How long does vegetarian chili last in the fridge?

 I keep my chili in a covered dish in the refrigerator for up to three days.
+You could also freeze it in an airtight container for up to three months.
+Thaw in the refrigerator overnight, and/or heat in the microwave or on the stovetop until warm.

 This easy vegetarian chili recipe can be customized!
 Here are a few ideas to get you started: